Physics World-Readout

 - How can readers move from Tau to the world they inhabit?

-Read in order, these pages form the conceptual entrance into the physical results of the program.
-The more detailed result atlas remains indispensable, but it becomes much easier to use once the reader has first understood the kind of world from which those result pages are being read out.
+Read in order, these pages form the conceptual entrance into the physical claims of the program.
+The more detailed result catalogue remains indispensable, but it becomes much easier to use once the reader has first understood the kind of world from which those result pages are being read out.